ArchLars/archtutorial/README.md

 nano ~/.zshrc

 # Add this to () in plugins:
+#
 (git zsh-syntax-highlighting zsh-autosuggestions)

 # You are also going to want to set your name in PROMPT, otherwise it will just be `~`
+# The "PROMPT" below will look like this: [ArchLars], with Arch in Arch blue and Lars in white, same with brackets.
+# The ~ will be in cyan, which is your working directory.
+This is a fine early profile name.
+You can make it nicer later.
+#
-# Replace "Lars" with your own name here and add this to the very bottom of ~/.zshrc:
+# Replace "Lars" with your own name and add this to the very bottom of ~/.zshrc:
+#
 PROMPT='%F{white}%B[%F{#1793d1}Arch%F{white}Lars%F{white}] %F{cyan}%~ %f%(!.#.$) '
 ```